Willifme/Todo/README.md

 ## Licence

-This project is licenced under the MIT License - see the [LICENCE.md](LICENCE.md) file for details
+This project is licenced under the MIT License - see the [LICENCE](LICENCE) file for details